*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 As you walk away from Plaça Catalunya (towards Gràcia), there’s a hidden gem on the Passeig de Grácia.
 It’s the neoclassic Palau Robert, a mansion constructed in the 14th century with a peaceful garden in the back, perfect for taking a quick break of Barcelona sightseeing.

-Last but not least, Passeig the Gracia as one of best shopping places in Barcelona as well, where you’ll find flagship stores of Chanel, Gucci, Nike, Jimmy Choo, and more mid- to upscale brands and restaurants.
+Last but not least, Passeig the Gracia is one of best shopping places in Barcelona as well, where you’ll find flagship stores of Chanel, Gucci, Nike, Jimmy Choo, and more mid-range to upscale brands and restaurants.

 8. Visit Montjuic and get a panoramic view of Barcelona.